XiaoyueHuDev/monorepo-react-webpack/Readme.md

 ```
 $ sh scripts/build.sh
 ```
-> If all goes well your browser will open and show you a report of how webpack split the code like this:
->
->

 ## Running `App-D` and `App-E` standalone
 You can run the business modules standalone in dev mode.